fowler-mychale/States-Project/README.md

 # States-Project

-The purpose of this game is to help you learn the states and capitals of the United States of America.
+The purpose of this game demo is to help students learn the states and corresponding capitals.
 ________________________________________________________________</br>

 <img src="openingScreen.PNG" width="400" height="300"></br>